UpendoVentures/generator-upendodnn/README.md

 Say hi to Will at [DNN Summit](https://www.dnnsummit.org/) and [DNN-Connect](https://www.dnn-connect.org/). :)

+## Additional Features

+By default, the namespace and extension names will be cased using Pascal-casing rules.
+If you'd like to override this behavior, you can add a `-f` parameter to the name.

+For example, if your company name is abcCompany, the default behavior will change the name to AbcCompany.
+In most cases, this is the intended behavior.
+If you enter `abcCompany -f`, the namespace or extension name will honor the casing as-is.

 ## More Documentation

 Want to learn more or how to build the generator code locally?